brendanrsmith/data-structures-and-algorithms/README.md

 `insertAfter(value, newVal)` - which add a new node with the given `newValue` immediately after the first `value` node.

 `kthFromEnd(k)` - which returns a node's value that is `k` from the end of the linked list.

+`zipLists(list1, list2)` - zips together two linked lists into a new list with alternating nodes from list1 and list2